 - Limbic system which controls emotions of pleasure and relaxation

-- Pain reduction by impacting spinal cord which sends messages from brain to rest of the body
+- Pain reduction by impacting the spinal cord which sends messages from the brain to the rest of the body

 Symptoms of Withdrawal